Gremlins: Music

-"Gremlins...Mega Madness" was also released as a single, with "The Gremlin Rag" as its B-side.
+"Gremlins...Mega Madness" was also released as a single, with "The Gremlin Rag" as its B-side (The USA release has Late For Work).

 In 2011, Film Score Monthly issued a two-disc release of the soundtrack, with the complete score on disc one and the original soundtrack album on disc two (representing the latter's first North American CD issue); this was the label's final Jerry Goldsmith album.
+A CD release by Warner Archive Collection was released through WaterTower Music on October 10, 2015.